Ren'Py vs Pixi’VN

 Writing the narrative

-With Ren'Py, to write the narrative, you need to use the Ren'Py language
+With Ren'Py, to write the narrative, you use the Ren'Py language

 .
-This language is very simple and easy to learn.
-It is based on Python and you can use Python statements in Ren'Py language.
+This language is simple and easy to learn.
+It is based on Python, and you can use Python statements in Ren'Py language.

 Example of Ren'Py: